oliverychen/oliverychen.github.io/pages/blog/index.md

 <b>2.
 Extensions</b>

 <br>
 <b> 2.
-1. Brain topology v.s. brain functional on identication accuracy </b>
+1. Brain topology v.s. brain function on identication accuracy </b>

 <br>
 The paper claims that identification power came from true differences in functional connectivity rather than anatomic idiosyncrasies.
 To support the claim, the authors used kernel smoothing on connectivity matrices, and showed that, with larger smoothing kernels (under which the registration advantages for the same brain compared to different brains should be vastly reduced or eliminated), only a slight drop in identification power.
 One may argue that smoothing does not eliminate differences caused by topology fully.
 Let us take an extreme example: consider two subjects (S1 and S2) with significant anatomical difference in 100 adjacent nodes, where the brain measurements of S1 for these nodes during two sessions are nonzeros, and those of S2 for these nodes during two sessions are all zeros.
 In this case, for those 100 nodes, a large <a href="http://www.biostat.jhsph.edu/~ririzarr/Teaching/649/section-06.pdf">smoothing kernel</a> (unless an infinite bandwidth is chosen), will give S1 small but nonzero smoothed brain measurements whereas S2 has all zeros.
 Therefore, S1 in one image session would still match S1 in another session, and so is S2 - this could potentially argue against the functional connectivity claim.